cdot/SVGcut/DEVELOPING.md

 left (or centre) with Y increasing upwards.

 # Tests
+All code should pass `npm run lint` with no errors.

 There is a suite of unit tests in the `test` directory, implemented using `mocha`.
 Run them using `npm run test`.
 They are far from comprehensive, as most testing has been done interactively in the